-2022 Annual Cash Incentive Payout
+2023 Annual Cash Incentive Payout

-Based upon our 2022 corporate revenue (\$437.5 million adjusted to exclude foreign exchange) and adjusted EBITDA performance (\$33.6 million adjusted to exclude foreign exchange), the Compensation Committee did not pay any annual cash incentive to our NEOs related to our corporate financial performance goals.
-We define adjusted EBITDA, which is a non-GAAP financial measure, as net income/loss from continuing operations before taxes, depreciation, amortization and other income/loss adjusted to exclude share-based compensation expense and certain unusual (noted) adjustments for non-budgeted costs deemed appropriate by the Compensation Committee.
-A reconciliation of net income to adjusted EBITDA is provided below.
+Based upon our 2023 corporate performance, the Compensation Committee approved payment of an annual cash incentive to our NEOs related to our financial performance goals as outlined in the below table.
+We define adjusted EBITDA, which is a non-GAAP financial measure, as net income/loss from continuing operations before taxes, depreciation, amortization and other income/loss adjusted to exclude share-based compensation expense and certain unusual (noted) adjustments for non- budgeted costs deemed appropriate by the Compensation Committee.
+A reconciliation of net income to adjusted EBITDA is provided at the end of this Proxy Statement.